vany0114/jekyll-now/about.md

 I'm passionate to software development and new technologies, methodologies and everything about design and software architecture, I have 10 years’ experience into this passionate world where I have worked like developer, technical leader and software architect.
 So I just want to share my experience and of course learn more, because teaching is the best way to learn!

->I Love C#, DDD, CQRS, Microservices…and the music as well
+>I Love C#, DDD, CQRS, Microservices…and the music as well.

 <blockquote>
 	<q>I have no special talent.
 I am only passionately curious.</q>